News > Clauson Farms – Indiana

 Clauson Farms – Indiana

-A REAP grant funded by the Inflation Reduction Act funded solar arrays and triggers tax incentives
+A REAP grant funded by the Inflation Reduction Act supported solar arrays and triggered tax incentives.

 At Clauson Farms in north-central Indiana, farming is all but branded in the family DNA.
 It’s a generational tradition that, for Jeff Bauman, dates back to his grandfather.
 And with this farming family in particular, they’ve found a way to carry a familial heritage forward while incorporating newer technology that allows their operation to run with greater efficiency and reduce costs.